-European Medicines Agency (EMA): The European Medicines Agency (EMA) is a decentralised body of the European Union, located in London.
-Its main responsibility is the protection and promotion of public and animal health, through the evaluation and supervision of medicines for human and veterinary use.
+European Medicines Agency (EMA): EMA is a decentralized body of the European Union, located in Amsterdam in the Netherlands.
+It is responsible for the scientific evaluation, supervision, and safety monitoring of medicines for human and veterinary use in the EU.

-Veterinary Medicines Directorate (VMD): is the responsible, safe and effective use of veterinary medicinal products.
-VMD aims to protect public health, animal health and the environment and promote animal welfare by assuring the safety, quality and efficacy of veterinary medicines in the UK.
+Veterinary Medicines Directorate (VMD): VMD is responsible for the safe and effective use of veterinary medicinal products in the United Kingdom.
+VMD aims to protect public health, animal health and the environment and promote animal welfare by assuring the safety, quality, and efficacy of veterinary medicines in the UK.

-International Cooperation on Harmonization of Technical Requirements for Registration of Veterinary Medicinal Products (VICH): VICH, officially launched in April 1996, is a trilateral (EU-Japan-USA) program aimed at harmonizing technical requirements for veterinary product registration.
-The initiative to begin the harmonization process came in 1983 when the first International Technical Consultation on Veterinary Drug Registration (ITCVDR) was held.
-Since then a series of government and industry initiatives have been developed, culminating in the formation of the VICH.
+International Cooperation on Harmonisation of Technical Requirements for Registration of Veterinary Medicinal Products (VICH): VICH is a trilateral (EU-Japan-USA) program aimed at harmonizing technical requirements for veterinary product registration.
+The initiative to begin the harmonization process came in 1983 when the first International Technical Consultation on Veterinary Drug Registration was held.
+Since then, a series of government and industry initiatives have been developed, culminating in the formation of VICH.

 World Health Organization (WHO): WHO is the directing and coordinating authority for health within the United Nations system.
 It is responsible for providing leadership on global health matters, shaping the health research agenda, setting norms and standards, articulating evidence-based policy options, providing technical support to countries and monitoring and assessing health trends.
 In the 21st century, health is a shared responsibility, involving equitable access to essential care and collective defense against transnational threats.

-Pan American Health Organization (PAHO): The Pan American Health Organization (PAHO) is an international public health agency with more than 100 years of experience in working to improve health and living standards of the countries of the Americas.
-It serves as the specialized organization for health of the Inter-American System.
-It also serves as the Regional Office for the Americas of the World Health Organization and enjoys international recognition as part of the United Nations system.
+Pan American Health Organization (PAHO): PAHO is an international public health agency with more than 100 years of experience in working to improve health and living standards of the countries of the Americas.
+It serves as the specialized health agency of the Inter-American System.
+It also serves as the Regional Office for the Americas of WHO and enjoys international recognition as part of the United Nations system.